Zoo Berlin supports the Okapis in DR Congo.

 Okapis are shy and only inhabit dense and shady parts of the forest far from human settlements, where their stripes and dark coat provide the perfect camouflage.
 They avoid sparse forest and scrubland.
 Zoo Berlin supports the Okapi Conservation Project (OCP), founded in 1987, which works with the Congolese Institute for Nature Conservation (ICCN) to protect both the okapis and the entire ecosystem of their Ituri Rainforest habitat.
-Ituri covers an area of 63,000 km2 in north-eastern DR Congo and contains a rich variety of species.
+Ituri covers an area of 63,000 km2 in northeastern DR Congo and contains a rich variety of species.
 Occupying 13,700 km2 of this lowland rainforest is the Okapi Wildlife Reserve, which is home to some 5,000 okapis and was declared a UNESCO World Heritage Site in 1996.
-Here, the OCP established a research and conservation centre as a base for its work to protect the okapis and their habitat.
+Here, the OCP established a research and conservation centre as a base for its work protecting the okapis and their habitat.
 The project also aims to protect the biological and cultural diversity of the entire Ituri Rainforest.

 There are a number of reasons for the dramatic decline of the okapi population in DR Congo: armed conflict in a region ravaged by civil war; major habitat loss due to illegal logging and mining for gold and coltan; and illegal hunting to meet the high demand for bushmeat.
 Since the 1980s, human settlements have spread across huge areas here.
 Particularly in the dense Ituri Rainforest, which was once home to a large number of okapis, the forest clearance this expansion entails constitutes a serious loss of habitat.

 All efforts to protect the okapi would be in vain without the support of local people.
-A lack of future prospects makes it hard to convince local villagers of the need for conservation efforts.
+A lack of future perspectives makes it hard to convince local villagers of the need for conservation efforts.
 To tackle this problem, the OCP implements two main strategies.
 On the one hand, it supports the training of local village residents to become rangers within the okapi reserve.
 The opportunities that this training provides for the rangers and their families results in a win-win situation for villagers and okapis.